About Us

 Can I buy books at the Festival?

-The Festival has its own dedicated bookstalls at the Aotea Centre (on the lower, middle and upper levels) and at all other Festival venues.
+Thanks to The Women's Bookshop, there are three Festival Bookshops at the Aotea Centre (on the lower and middle levels plus a small pop-up on Level 5 during the Festival weekend).
 Audience members will be able to purchase books by authors appearing in the Festival at these bookstalls.

 Can I get my books signed at the Festival?